juanmf/StepperMotors/README.md

 start gpio demon on your Raspberry Pi and start benchmark passing step and direction pins per your setup.
 ```
 $ cd src/stepper_motors_juanmf1
-$ sudo pigpiod -s 10 -t 0
 $ python3 Benchmark.py 23 24

-# you can use `netstat netstat -tulpn` to check pigpiod demon
-#  is listening, in my case on `tcp6       0      0 :::8888`
 ```
 Annotated (`# <== `) output:
 #### Todo: update benchmark 0utput